-Wyatt began working at his alma mater the following year, beginning a distinguished career during which he played a key role in helping Centre rise to a prominent place among national liberal arts colleges.
-Wyatt was centrally involved in Centre’s fundraising efforts, helping to plan each of the college’s capital campaigns since 1979.
+President Wyatt’s more than 40-year career in higher education began at Centre, where he played a key role in helping that college rise to a prominent place among national liberal arts colleges.
+President Wyatt was centrally involved in Centre’s fundraising efforts, helping to plan each of the college’s capital campaigns from 1979 through 2014.
 He also directed Centre’s strategic planning process since its inception in the early 1980s.

-At Centre, Wyatt served as the director of a number of programs, including the Brown Scholars Leadership Program, and he was the first director/mentor of the Brown Fellows Program, Centre’s marquee scholarship and enrichment program.
+Also at Centre, President Wyatt served as the director of a number of programs, including the Brown Scholars Leadership Program, and he was the first director/mentor of the Brown Fellows Program, Centre’s marquee scholarship and enrichment program.
 He was also involved with Kentucky’s Governor’s Scholars Program for nearly two decades, serving more than half that time as campus director.

-Wyatt served as co-chair for the committees that directed Centre’s hosting of the vice-presidential debates between Secretary Dick Cheney and Senator Joe Lieberman in 2000, and Vice President Joe Biden and Congressman Paul Ryan in 2012.
-Each of these general election debates, sponsored by the Commission on Presidential Debates, attracted more than 3,000 journalists from around the world.
+President Wyatt was co-chair of the steering committees for the vice-presidential debates, hosted by Centre in 2000 and 2012.
+Each of those general election debates, sponsored by the Commission on Presidential Debates, attracted more than 3,000 journalists from around the world.

-He was the first recipient of Centre’s Young Alumnus Award, and he twice received the C. Eric Mount Award, presented to the faculty member who makes the greatest contributions to student life outside the classroom.
-Wyatt has also received awards from Centre for outstanding teaching and for extraordinary leadership in the life of the college.
+President Wyatt was the first recipient of Centre’s Young Alumnus Award, in 1993; he was the 2019 recipient of Centre’s Distinguished Alumnus Award; and he twice received the C. Eric Mount Award, presented to the faculty member who makes the greatest contributions to student life outside the classroom.
+President Wyatt also received awards from Centre for outstanding teaching and for extraordinary leadership in the life of the college.